matter-labs/zksync-era/docs/guides/external-node/00_quick_start.md

 > [!NOTE]
 >
-> Those are requirements for a freshly started node and the the state grows about 1TB per month for mainnet
+> Those are requirements for a freshly started node and the state grows about 1TB per month for mainnet

 - 32 GB of RAM and a relatively modern CPU
 - 30 GB of storage for testnet nodes